cloudfour/SimpleSlideView/README.md

 ## Getting responsive

 A sliding view isn't always appropriate when the viewport can show more content.
-Luckily, you can turn SimpleSlideView off and on whenever it makes sense for your project using the `on` and `off` methods.
+Luckily, you can turn SimpleSlideView off and on whenever it makes sense for your project using the `toggle`, `on` and `off` methods.

 By default, SimpleSlideView will activate itself when initialized, but you can disable this by setting the `deferOn` option to `true`.
 An example: